dhidary/OLMo2-plasticity-jax/README.md

-# Plasticity
+# OLMo2 JAX Plasticity Experiments

-JAX/EasyDeL pipeline for **continued pretraining ("midtraining"), SFT, and OLMES-faithful evaluation** of OLMo 2 1B on Google Cloud TPUs.
+JAX/EasyDeL pipeline for continued pretraining/ midtraining, SFT, and OLMES evaluation of OLMo 2 1B on Google Cloud TPUs.

 ## Findings

-> Under a fixed 50B-token Dolmino midtrain, the peak post-midtrain score on
+> Given 50B-token Dolmino midtraining, the peak post-midtrain performance on
-> **GSM8K, AGIEval, WinoGrande, MMLU, and TriviaQA** lands on stage-1
+> GSM8K, AGIEval, WinoGrande, MMLU, and TriviaQA occurs after
-> checkpoints at **1200k–1600k**, well before stage-1 ends (1907k) — and at
+> 1200k–1600k steps, well before pre-training ends at 1907k steps — and at
-> those bases our midtrain also **beats the released `stage2-ingredient3`**
-> (AI2's published midtrain on stage-1 final) on knowledge / reasoning
+> those bases our midtrain also beats the released midtrained checkpoint (full pretraining followed by midtraining) on some knowledge / reasoning tasks:
-> tasks:
 >
 > | task       | our best midtrain | released `stage2-ingredient3` | gap     |
 > |---         |---                |---                            |---      |